HIV/AIDS infection progression: signs and symptoms.

 Though HIV replication is massive, most patients only experience moderate flu-like symptoms at this stage.
 Typically, the illness is sudden in onset and is characterised by fever, swelling of the lymph glands, a measles-like rash all over the body and ulcers in the mouth and sometimes on the genitalia.

-Disease of the gastrointestinal tract is often involved, manifesting as anorexia, nausea, vomiting and diarrhoea.
-Patients may also present with inflammation of the pharynx and dysphasia, meningitis or encephalitis.
+Disease of the gastrointestinal tract is often involved, manifesting as nausea, vomiting and/or diarrhoea.
+Infected persons may also present inflammation of the pharynx and dysphasia, meningitis or encephalitis.

-The immune system is now engaged in a constant battle with the rapidly replicating virus.
+During this, the third stage of infection, your immune system is engaged in a constant battle with the rapidly replicating virus.
 Approximately 50 million to 2 billion new virus particles are created each day.
-The immune system responds by replenishing the peripheral blood with up to 2 billion new CD4+ cells per day.
+The immune system responds by replenishing the peripheral blood with up to 2 billion new CD4 cells per day.

 The immune system can hold HIV in check for many years, but will eventually begin to lose the battle.
-The virus begins to destroy the CD4+ cell population.
-As CD4+ counts continue to drop, signs and symptoms more specific to HIV disease arise.
+The virus begins to destroy the CD4 cell population.
+As that happens, the CD4 counts continue to drop, and signs and symptoms more specific to HIV/AIDS arise.